-The market is one of our favorite things to do in Vancouver, and we make the annual pilgramage to Canada at least once every summer to attend.
-There’s really nothing else quite like it nearby, certainly not in Seattle, and I love how I can almost forget where I’m at for the evening.
+The market is one of our favorite things to do in Vancouver, and we make the annual pilgrimage to Canada at least once every summer to attend.
+There’s really nothing else quite like it nearby.
+I love how I can almost forget where I’m at for the evening.
 It feels like Japan or China or Thailand, even if it’s only a mirage.

 What You Must Eat